panzerdp/dmitripavlutin.com/posts/035-array-foreach/index.md

 ---
-title: How to Use forEach() to Iterate an Array in JavaScript
+title: "How to Use forEach() to Iterate an Array in JavaScript"
 description: "forEach() in JavaScript calls the provided function on each array item with 3 arguments: item, index, the array itself.
 Learn how to use forEach()."
 published: "2019-07-03"
-modified: "2020-06-19T11:00Z"
+modified: "2023-03-18"
 thumbnail: "./images/cover.jpg"
 slug: foreach-iterate-array-javascript
 tags: ["javascript", "array", "foreach"]